Your Baby at 33 Weeks

 Your little one is thirsty lately.
-She’s drinking around a 16 ounces of her amniotic fluid every day.
-That sounds a little gross, but what is truly gross is that she then pees it out—into the amniotic fluid—and then drinks it all over again!
+They're drinking around a 16 ounces of her amniotic fluid every day.
+That sounds a little gross, but what is truly gross is that your baby then pees it out—into the amniotic fluid—and then drinks it all over again!

-On the totally great side of things, this same fluid is helping get her lungs ready for her dramatic entry into the world of air and breathing.
+On the totally great side of things, this same fluid is helping get their lungs ready their her dramatic entry into the world of air and breathing.
 Having lungs filled with liquid is fine for babies in the womb because all their oxygen comes from the blood being cycled—every second—through the umbilical cord.
-Amazingly, after birth, she’ll soon fill her lungs with air—drying up all that fluid almost instantly—and begin breathing air that will her sustain her through every day of the rest of her life.
+Amazingly, after birth, your bub will soon fill their lungs with air—drying up all that fluid almost instantly—and begin breathing air that will sustain them through every day of the rest of their life.

-In the meantime, her immune system has matured plenty, too.
-And to double and triple protect her, you’re still passing antibodies to her through the placenta and you can continue giving her protective antibodies through your breast milk.
+In the meantime, your baby's immune system has matured plenty, too.
+And to double and triple protect them, you’re still passing antibodies through the placenta and you can continue giving them protective antibodies through your breast milk.

 33 weeks pregnant is about 7 months and 1 week.